Invertebrate: Reproduction

 Like vertebrates, most invertebrates reproduce at least partly through sexual reproduction.
 They produce specialized reproductive cells that undergo meiosis to produce smaller, motile spermatozoa or larger, non-motile ova.
 These fuse to form zygotes, which develop into new individuals.
 Others are capable of asexual reproduction, or sometimes, both methods of reproduction.

+Extensive research with model invertebrate species such as Drosophila melanogaster and Caenorhabditis elegans has contributed much to our understanding of meiosis and reproduction.
+However, beyond the few model systems, the modes of reproduction found in invertebrates show incredible diversity.
+In one extreme example, it is estimated that 10% of orbatid mite species have persisted without sexual reproduction and have reproduced asexually for more than 400 million years.

+Reproductive systems

 Social interaction

 Social behavior is widespread in invertebrates, including cockroaches, termites, aphids, thrips, ants, bees, Passalidae, Acari, spiders, and more.
 Social interaction is particularly salient in eusocial species but applies to other invertebrates as well.

 Insects recognize information transmitted by other insects.